 3. Mystery Picture Hundreds Chart

-These fun color-by-number charts feature 100 squares to color with hidden images that reveal themselves as they are colored in.
-On top of the chance to practice counting skills, these charts also encourage students to follow directions closely!
+This fun-filled color-by-number chart features 100 squares that you’ll invite your kids to color in to reveal a hidden image.
+On top of the chance to practice their counting skills, these charts are also fantastic for encouraging them to follow directions closely.

 4. 100th Day Worries by Margery Cuyler

-Reading together can be a special opportunity for students to practice their reading skills.
-100th Day Worries by Margery Cuyler is about a girl who has anxiety over what 100 things to bring to school for the 100th-day celebration.
+Gather your class around for a bit of reading time to celebrate 100 days.
+100th Day Worries by Margery Cuyler is a wonderful choice, where your young minds will read about a girl who has anxiety about what 100 things she should bring to school for her 100th-day celebration.

 5. The 100th Day of School from the Black Lagoon by Mike Thaler

-Who doesn't love the Black Lagoon Adventures?
-This series is always chock-full of hilarity and The 100th Day of School from the Black Lagoon by Mike Thaler is no exception.
-In this story, Hubie is stressed about his upcoming 100th day of school event.
-But he surprises everyone when he decides to bring something special.
-If you want to make your students laugh, this is the right book!
+Your little ones will absolutely love this installment in the Black Lagoon Adventures series.
+It’s chock-full of hilarity and The 100th Day of School from the Black Lagoon is no exception!
+In this humorous tale, your readers will meet Hubie, a kid who’s stressed out about his upcoming 100th-day-of-school event.
+But he surprises everyone when he decides to bring something special to school.

 6. Robin Hill School: One Hundred Days Plus One by Margaret McNamara

-Robin Hill School: One Hundred Days Plus One by Margaret McNamara deals with the fact that there will inevitably be disappointments in our lives.
-McNamara's main character gets sick and misses the 100th day of school celebration.
-A powerful tale of facing let-downs and letting go!
+This powerful tale deals with the fact that there will inevitably be disappointments in our lives.
+Your students will enjoy this read from Margaret McNamara that tells the story of Hannah, who gets sick and misses her 100th day of school celebration.

 7. Hello Reader!
 Level 1: The 100th Day by Grace Maccarone and Alayne Pick

 Hello Reader!
-Level 1: The 100th Day by Grace Maccarone and Alayne Pick is a great pick if you want to have your students read on their own, aloud, or in small groups.
-This book uses short, simple sentences.
-It also teaches students about differences, encouraging them to be accepting of each other.
+Level 1: The 100th Day is a delightful pick if you want your learners to read on their own, aloud, or in small groups.
+This wonderful book uses short, simple sentences and will also teach them about embracing our differences while encouraging them to be accepting of each other.

 8. 100 Jumping Jacks

-Get your kids moving with some group exercises!
-No prep time or setup is required for these physical activities.
-See who can finish a set of 100 jumping jacks first in a friendly classroom competition!
+Get your little brainiacs moving with a group exercise!
+This thrilling activity doesn’t require any prep time or setup as all you’ll do is challenge your class to see who can finish a set of 100 jumping jacks first, in a friendly class competition.

 9. 100 Balloon Pop

-Put 100 inflated balloons around the classroom and see how fast students can find and pop them all.
-No sharp objects are allowed, so students have to get creative and stomp or sit on the balloons!
+Your littles are guaranteed to have a blast of a day in this action-packed activity.
+Simply start by laying out 100 inflated balloons around your classroom before inviting your children to see how fast they can find and pop them all.
+No sharp objects are allowed, so they’ll have to get creative!

 10. 100-yard Dash